-Overcoming a cocaine addiction can take time, but it is well worth the effort.
-Once you have completed a detox, you can begin a rehab program that gives you the strength to remain sober for a lifetime.
+Overcoming a cocaine addiction can take time, but it’s well worth the effort.
+Once you complete a detox, you can begin a rehab program that gives you the strength to remain sober for a lifetime.
 Since many people want to make a change but are nervous about detox, learning as much as possible beforehand can help.
 Take a look at some of the most common cocaine withdrawal symptoms you can expect as well as how to deal with each of them.

 Cocaine is a stimulant.
 That means that when you stop using the drug, your body can slow down significantly.
 You might struggle to concentrate, and answering complicated questions can be incredibly difficult.

 That slowing down isn’t just mental.
 You might also feel like your limbs are heavy or that everything takes more effort than normal.
-It is important to remember that this is a short-term feeling.
+It’s important to remember that this is a short-term feeling.
 In as little as one week, it will be gone.
-While this feeling of lethargy persists, take time to relax and avoid anything physically strenuous.
+While this feeling of lethargy persists, avoid doing anything physically strenuous.

 Suicidal Thoughts or Actions

 During a detox from cocaine, some clients can experience what is known as anhedonia.
 This is basically the inability to feel pleasure.
 What’s worse, it might feel as if you will never experience pleasure again.

 Of course, this is not permanent.
 It’s a symptom of cocaine withdrawal.
 It’s the way that your brain functions temporarily as chemical levels readjust.
 Without constant serotonin and dopamine to the brain, you feel sad.